Compilerbau/Lecture/CONTRIBUTING.md

 The slide set will be available as a downloadable artefact.

-Both workflows can also be triggered manually by team members on any branches.
+Both [workflows](.github/workflows/) can also be triggered manually by team members on any branches.
 Please keep in mind that the GitHub page and thus the material for the students is also updated when the web pages are created.
-It would probably be a good idea to run tests in a fork or locally :-)
+It would probably be a good idea to run your tests in isolation, i.e. in a fork or locally :)

 ### Prerequisites (for lokal builds)

-You have the choice between the easy route (Docker) and the scenic route (native installation of the tools).
+You have the choice between an *easy route* (Docker) and a *scenic route* (native installation of the tools).
 In both cases you will need **[GNU Make](https://www.gnu.org/software/make/)** and a terminal with a shell.